-- 35. Projects must be 18 months in duration, with a maximum value of £50,000. - 36.
-All projects must begin on 9 September 2019. - 37.
-Funding may be used to support: - a. travel, fieldwork and related expenses (including subsistence); - b. research and/or clerical assistance (postdoctoral or equivalent); - c. networking, meeting and conference costs (including travel to London to attend events organised by the British Academy over the lifetime of the award); - d. research expenses and consumables. - 38.
-Awards are not funded on a full economic costing basis, with contributions to overheads an ineligible cost. - 39.
-The following items are also not currently eligible for funding: - a. computer hardware including laptops, electronic notebooks, digital cameras, etc; - b. books and other permanent resources; - the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; - d. subventions for direct production costs (printing, binding, distribution, marketing, etc); - e. costs of publication in electronic media; - f. payment to the principal researcher(s) in lieu of salary, or for personal maintenance at home; - g. replacement teaching costs; - h. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research. - 40.
-The PI must be prepared to commit to travelling to London to take part in at least one event organised by the British Academy during the course of the award.
+- 39. Projects must be 24 months in duration, with a maximum value of £50,000. - 40.
+All projects must begin before 15 March 2021. - 41.
+Funding may be used to support: - a. travel, fieldwork and related expenses (including subsistence); - b. costs associated with virtual meetings and collaborations; - c. research and/or clerical assistance (postdoctoral or equivalent); - d. networking, meeting and conference costs (including travel to London to attend events organised by the British Academy over the lifetime of the award); - e. research expenses and consumables. - 42.
+Awards are not funded on a full economic costing basis, with contributions to overheads an ineligible cost. - 43.
+The following items are also not currently eligible for funding: - a. computer hardware including laptops, electronic notebooks, digital cameras, etc; - b. books and other permanent resources; - c. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; - d. subventions for direct production costs (printing, binding, distribution, marketing, etc); - e. costs of publication in electronic media; - f. payment to the principal researcher(s) in lieu of salary, or for personal maintenance at home: - g. replacement teaching costs; - h. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research.

-41. All grants will be paid to the employing institution of the PI, and not to the individual researchers involved.
+44. All grants will be paid to the employing institution of the PI, and not to the individual researchers involved.
 Institutions must be officially recognised by the British Academy prior to the proposal being submitted.